Neuberger Berman Group LLC Has $47.37 Million Position in Ecolab Inc. (NYSE:ECL)

-Neuberger Berman Group LLC cut its holdings in Ecolab Inc. (NYSE:ECL – Free Report) by 6.7% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 202,146 shares of the basic materials company’s stock after selling 14,580 shares during the quarter.
+Neuberger Berman Group LLC lessened its stake in Ecolab Inc. (NYSE:ECL – Free Report) by 6.7% in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 202,146 shares of the basic materials company’s stock after selling 14,580 shares during the quarter.
 Neuberger Berman Group LLC’s holdings in Ecolab were worth $47,367,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Creative Financial Designs Inc. ADV boosted its holdings in Ecolab by 134.8% in the fourth quarter.
-Creative Financial Designs Inc. ADV now owns 108 shares of the basic materials company’s stock valued at $25,000 after acquiring an additional 62 shares during the last quarter.
-Graney & King LLC acquired a new stake in shares of Ecolab during the fourth quarter worth about $26,000.
-Midwest Capital Advisors LLC acquired a new stake in shares of Ecolab during the fourth quarter worth about $28,000.
-Millstone Evans Group LLC acquired a new stake in shares of Ecolab during the fourth quarter worth about $35,000.
-Finally, Kestra Investment Management LLC acquired a new stake in Ecolab in the 4th quarter valued at approximately $39,000.
-74.91% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently made changes to their positions in ECL.
+Colonial Trust Advisors raised its position in Ecolab by 3.9% during the fourth quarter.
+Colonial Trust Advisors now owns 21,777 shares of the basic materials company’s stock worth $5,103,000 after acquiring an additional 825 shares in the last quarter.
+Bessemer Group Inc. raised its holdings in Ecolab by 11.0% in the 4th quarter.
+Bessemer Group Inc. now owns 22,584 shares of the basic materials company’s stock valued at $5,293,000 after buying an additional 2,234 shares during the last quarter.
+DRW Securities LLC raised its holdings in Ecolab by 194.9% in the 4th quarter.
+DRW Securities LLC now owns 2,356 shares of the basic materials company’s stock valued at $552,000 after buying an additional 1,557 shares during the last quarter.
+Winslow Capital Management LLC raised its holdings in Ecolab by 98.6% during the 4th quarter.
+Winslow Capital Management LLC now owns 1,427,083 shares of the basic materials company’s stock worth $334,394,000 after purchasing an additional 708,432 shares during the last quarter.
+Finally, ELCO Management Co.
+LLC acquired a new stake in shares of Ecolab during the 4th quarter worth approximately $234,000.
+Institutional investors and hedge funds own 74.91% of the company’s stock.

+ECL has been the topic of a number of analyst reports.
+Morgan Stanley raised shares of Ecolab from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $263.00 to $280.00 in a report on Tuesday, January 28th.
+Piper Sandler upped their price objective on shares of Ecolab from $270.00 to $310.00 and gave the stock an “overweight” rating in a research report on Monday, February 24th.
+Redburn Atlantic cut shares of Ecolab from a “buy” rating to a “neutral” rating and set a $270.00 price target on the stock. in a research report on Monday, March 24th.
+Argus raised Ecolab to a “strong-buy” rating in a research report on Wednesday, February 12th.
+Finally, Wells Fargo & Company cut their price target on Ecolab from $313.00 to $265.00 and set an “overweight” rating for the company in a research note on Wednesday.
+Four research analysts have rated the stock with a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, Ecolab has an average rating of “Moderate Buy” and a consensus price target of $284.00.

 Insider Transactions at Ecolab

-In other news, EVP Machiel Duijser sold 5,721 shares of the firm’s stock in a transaction on Thursday, February 13th.
+In other news, Director David Maclennan purchased 400 shares of the firm’s stock in a transaction that occurred on Thursday, February 13th.
+The shares were acquired at an average price of $264.51 per share, for a total transaction of $105,804.00.
+Following the completion of the acquisition, the director now directly owns 18,767 shares in the company, valued at approximately $4,964,059.17.
+The trade was a 2.18 % increase in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Machiel Duijser sold 5,721 shares of Ecolab stock in a transaction that occurred on Thursday, February 13th.
 The stock was sold at an average price of $264.04, for a total value of $1,510,572.84.
-Following the completion of the transaction, the executive vice president now directly owns 3,774 shares of the company’s stock, valued at $996,486.96.
-This trade represents a 60.25 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director David Maclennan purchased 400 shares of the business’s stock in a transaction dated Thursday, February 13th.
-The stock was bought at an average cost of $264.51 per share, with a total value of $105,804.00.
-Following the completion of the acquisition, the director now directly owns 18,767 shares of the company’s stock, valued at approximately $4,964,059.17.
-This trade represents a 2.18 % increase in their ownership of the stock.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 17,435 shares of company stock valued at $4,637,985 over the last ninety days.
-0.50% of the stock is currently owned by insiders.
+Following the transaction, the executive vice president now owns 3,774 shares of the company’s stock, valued at $996,486.96.
+This represents a 60.25 % decrease in their ownership of the stock.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 17,435 shares of company stock worth $4,637,985.
+Insiders own 0.50% of the company’s stock.

-Ecolab (NYSE:ECL – Get Free Report) last announced its earnings results on Tuesday, February 11th.
+Ecolab (NYSE:ECL – Get Free Report) last announced its quarterly earnings results on Tuesday, February 11th.
 The basic materials company reported $1.81 EPS for the quarter, meeting the consensus estimate of $1.81.
 Ecolab had a return on equity of 22.50% and a net margin of 13.42%.
-On average, analysts expect that Ecolab Inc. will post 7.54 EPS for the current year.
+Sell-side analysts forecast that Ecolab Inc. will post 7.54 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 15th.
-Stockholders of record on Tuesday, March 18th will be paid a $0.65 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, April 15th.
+Stockholders of record on Tuesday, March 18th will be issued a dividend of $0.65 per share.
 This represents a $2.60 annualized dividend and a dividend yield of 1.09%.
-The ex-dividend date is Tuesday, March 18th.
-Ecolab’s dividend payout ratio (DPR) is presently 35.23%.
+The ex-dividend date of this dividend is Tuesday, March 18th.
+Ecolab’s payout ratio is presently 35.23%.

-Several research analysts have weighed in on the company.
-Piper Sandler boosted their price target on Ecolab from $270.00 to $310.00 and gave the stock an “overweight” rating in a research report on Monday, February 24th.
-StockNews.com upgraded Ecolab from a “hold” rating to a “buy” rating in a research note on Thursday, March 20th.
-Robert W. Baird set a $277.00 target price on Ecolab in a research report on Wednesday, April 2nd.
-Morgan Stanley upgraded Ecolab from an “equal weight” rating to an “overweight” rating and upped their target price for the company from $263.00 to $280.00 in a research report on Tuesday, January 28th.
-Finally, Wells Fargo & Company lowered their price target on Ecolab from $313.00 to $265.00 and set an “overweight” rating for the company in a report on Wednesday.
-Four investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $284.00.

 Ecolab Company Profile